052223-java-angular/Rotruck-P1/README.md

 ## Introduction

-This is a Java-based command-line interface (CLI) eCommerce application.
-The application will be primarily built using Java and will utilize a PostgreSQL database to store product and user information.
+This is full-stack web development project that will utilize a third party api as well as being able to handle requests on the backend like an API.
+This application will be a kanban style task board.
+You will be able to add tasks, edit tasks, move tasks between the different categories, and delete tasks.
+The taskboard will give daily inspirational quotes utilizing a 3rd part api.

 ## User Stories